 William E. Ferguson Computer Center.
 Located on the ground floor of Hudson Hall, the William E. Ferguson Computer Center houses laboratory areas for general use, computer-based instruction and research, and offices for Computer Science faculty and Technology Services staff.
 PCs in the General Lab are equipped with Windows 7 and Microsoft Office 2013.
 Programming and Research labs have a variety of programming environments.
 Also located in Hudson Hall is a Technology classroom with 20 student PCs equipped with Office 2013.
 Other computer facilities on campus include a Graphic Design laboratory in the Visual Arts Center, with iMac computers running the latest Adobe and Macromedia tools, and a 30-station wireless laptop lab in the Rahme Education laboratory.
 Hudson Hall: Named in recognition of the services to Blackburn College of Dr. and Mrs. William M. Hudson, Hudson Hall is the College's main classroom building.
 In addition to classrooms and seminar rooms, it contains faculty offices and the Clegg Memorial Chapel.
 The building was constructed by students through the Blackburn Work Program assisting building contractors.
-In 1999, Hudson Hall was completely renovated so that classrooms and offices are all air conditioned, newly furnished and equipped with the most current instructional technology, including a 21-station computer classroom.
+Hudson Hall has air conditioned classrooms and offices and is equipped with the most current instructional technology, including a 21-station computer classroom.

 Lumpkin Library: Named in honor of Clement J. Lumpkin of Carlinville and his wife, Elizabeth Pegram Lumpkin, whose generous bequest funded construction, the building was completed by Blackburn students in 1970.
 The library has a carefully culled collection of approximately 70,000 volumes.
 To supplement periodical subscriptions, the library subscribes to a number of electronic databases including OCLC FirstSearch, EBSCO Academic Elite, JSTOR, AACE, and NetLibrary.
 Through interlibrary loan, the Blackburn community has access to almost all library materials that circulate in the U.S. The library is a selective depository for federal government documents and also has a complete run of The New York Times on micro-film dating from pre-Civil War times.
-Students can research and write papers on the 17 computers located in the library.
+Students can research and write papers on computers located in the library.
+Recent updates and renovations to Lumpkin Learning Commons provide an updated and inspiring learning environment.